-Changing shape makes chemotherapy drugs better at targeting cancer cellsFebruary 27th, 2013 in Cancer
+Changing shape makes chemotherapy drugs better at targeting cancer cellsFebruary 27, 2013 by Melissa Van De Werfhorst in Medicine & Health / Cancer

 (Medical Xpress)—Bioengineering researchers at University of California, Santa Barbara have found that changing the shape of chemotherapy drug nanoparticles from spherical to rod-shaped made them up to 10,000 times more effective at specifically targeting and delivering anti-cancer drugs to breast cancer cells.